evandelaney/iOS-Hacking-for-Good-Guys/CH Atl - Security Talk.md

 ## What is Hopper?
 - Reverse engineering tool
-- Turn and executable binary into something programmer-readable
+- Turn executable binary into something programmer-readable

 ---